jclosadab1996/jclosadab1996/README.md

 Junior Full Stack Web Developer with 6 months of experience as a freelancer and participant of national Hackathons.
 Strong proficiency in technologies such as JavaScript, Typescript, NodeJS, Express and frameworks such as React, Angular, Vue & Astro.
 Experience in relational and non-relational databases.
 Creating interactive and engaging interfaces, integrating RESTful APIS and implementing clean code using SOLID principles.
-Passionate about continuous learning and adopting new technologies to develop innovative and functional solutions.
+Passionate about continuous learning and adopting new technologies to develop innovative and functional solutions....

 🚀 I'm part of the best community ever: <a href="https://platzi.com/p/jclosdab1996/">💚**Platzi**</a>